The NSW Cancer Plan

 Cancers in NSW

-Cancer contributes the largest burden of disease in Australia.2 In NSW, there remains variation in access to a range of cancer services and in cancer outcomes.
-Some groups of people within the population are disproportionately affected by cancer than others, including:
+Cancer contributes the largest burden of disease in Australia.
+In NSW, there remains variation in access to a range of cancer services and in cancer outcomes.

 - multicultural communities